web-intel/tfjs-test/README.md

 ## Introduction
-This is an automation test framework for TFJS end2end tests based on [Playwright](https://github.com/microsoft/playwright)
+This is an automation test framework for TFJS

 ## Supported OS